Pfleiderer-Adrian/REDCap-dockerized/README.md

 > NOTE: All values must be set.
 No empty values allowed.

-Finally we can build and execute our Image:
+Finally we can build and execute our image:
 ```sh
 cd /path/to/Dockerized_REDCap
 sudo docker-compose up -d --build
 ```
 After the image are build successfully please wait a minute.
-After that you can check [your URL](https://localhost/redcap) and have a fully working REDCap system.
+After that you can check [your URL](https://localhost/redcap).
+You should see a fully working REDCap system. :)

 ## Access a component with a shell
 If you want to change something in the webservice docker image you can run: